shrenik-jain/File-Compressor-Decompressor/README.md

 - For the final and easiest step, we use a hashmap data structure.

-- We loop through the binary file and keep adding the binary digits to an empty string, curr_code until it matches with one of the codewords whose corresponding symbol added to the decoded text.
+- We loop through the binary file and keep adding the binary digits to an empty string curr_code until it matches with one of the codewords in the hashmap whose corresponding symbol added to string decode.

-- As soon as we add the decoded character or symbol to the decode string, the curr_codestring is again made empty and the same process is repeated.
+- As soon as we add the decoded character or symbol to the decode, the curr_code is again made empty and the same process is repeated from the next binary digit.
 ***

 ### Usage

-- Run decompress.py
+- Run `decompress.py`

-- All you have to do is enter the string to be encoded and let us do the rest!
+- All you have to do is enter a string and let us do the rest!
 ***